kehantan/labbook/docs/cell_culture/cryo.rst

 #.
 Store in -80 °C overnight.
 #.
 Transfer cryopreservation tube from -80 °C to liquit nitrogen tank.

-Cells can be stored for short term in -80 °C, but for long term storage, it is better to store in gas phase of liquid nitrogen.
+*Note: Cells can be stored for short term in -80 °C, but for long term storage, it is better to store in gas phase of liquid nitrogen.*